-Registering an account couldn’t be easier.
+Users highlight that the account opening is relatively straightforward.
 Just go to the OptionsHouse website and fill in the simple information required.
 OptionsHouse performs a soft credit check on you (via a third party provider) in order to check your identity.
 Once you’re verified, the account is good to go.

 What do you need to set up an account at OptionsHouse?
 Just your name, date of birth, Social Security Number and address.
 You’ll also need to put in your employer information, which is vital to maintain compliance with industry regulations and the PATRIOT Act.

-If this seems like a lot to you, don’t worry — most firms ask for this level of information from their users.
+The requirements are relatively similar to other platforms.
 It’s a good way to help personalize their information, and also security on their end to make sure you’re not defrauding them.